- In this episode, we cover advanced Amazon product research.

 What I’m seeing here is a ton of sales!
 Among the top ten sellers, we are well above our 2,000 minimum per month threshold, to be exact 17,969 sales, which is an insane demand!
 If I look at the number of reviews, it is fairly competitive though.
 One person has 54 reviews, but a lot of people have hundreds.
 The top seller has almost 2,502.
 There probably is room for improvement here, there’s multiple people who are selling such as the top seller and that seller only has 3.5 stars but that seller is selling 4,800 per month, which is crazy!

-One concern I have about this product is it’s probably fairly seasonal, so there’s two ways you can check seasonality in the Chrome Extension.
+One concern I have about this product is it’s probably fairly seasonal, so there’s two ways you can check seasonality in Extension.
 Your first option is by clicking on the number of sales and it will show you how many sales this has made each month for as long as we have been tracking it.

 Alternatively, option 2 is to click on the chart icon on the bottom right corner and this shows you how this product has been trending over the years on the Google Trends Report.
 This isn’t quite as good of an indicator as the sales on Amazon, but I just wanted to show you one other way to do your product research.